George Harper (British Army officer)

-Lieutenant-General Sir George Montague Harper, KCB, DSO (11 January 1865 – 15 December 1922), was a senior officer of the British Army during the First World War.
+Lieutenant-General Sir George Montague Harper, KCB, DSO (11 January 1865 – 15 December 1922) was a senior officer of the British Army during the First World War.

 As a protégé of General Henry Wilson, he held important staff positions at the War Office before the war and at British Expeditionary Force (BEF) GHQ in 1914.
 He later commanded the 51st (Highland) Division at the Battles of the Ancre, Arras, Third Ypres and Cambrai.
 It was widely claimed by tank officers that his adoption of idiosyncratic tactics at Cambrai caused his division's failure to reach its objectives, although this view has now been called into question.
 He commanded IV Corps in 1918.

 Early life

-Harper was born on 11 January 1865 in Batheaston, Somerset, the son of Charles and Emma Harper.
+George Montague Harper was born on 11 January 1865 in Batheaston, near Bath, Somerset, the son of Charles and Emma Harper.
 His father was a physician and surgeon.

 Early military career

 George Harper was educated at Bath College and at the Royal Military Academy, Woolwich.
 He was commissioned as a lieutenant into the Royal Engineers on 5 July 1884, and promoted to captain on 1 October 1892.
 In 1899 he was deployed to South Africa where he joined 37th Field Company Royal Engineers and saw action at Spion Kop, Val Kranz, Tugela Heights and Pieter's Hill.
 He was awarded the Distinguished Service Order (DSO) in November 1900 for his service in South Africa.